5 Ways to Challenge a Civil Penalty UK Immigration Fine

 How to Avoid Employing Illegal Immigrants

-Employers across all sectors are falling foul of immigration compliance and facing allegations of employing illegal immigrants.
-Under current immigration rules, employers operate under onerous duties for the prevention of illegal working.
-Where employers are found to be in breach of their immigration compliance duties and are alleged to be employing illegal immigrants, they face […]
+Employers across all sectors may find themselves falling foul of immigration compliance and facing allegations of employing illegal immigrants.
+Under current immigration rules, employers operate under specific duties under the prevention of illegal working regime.
+Where employers are found to be in breach of their immigration compliance duties and are alleged to be employing illegal […]

 3 Signs of Breaching Immigration Duties